uutzinger/LTC2473/README.md

 and 0.1% initial accuracy.
 It includes an integrated oscillator and performs conversions with no latency for multiplexed applications.
-The LTC2473 includes a proprietary input sampling scheme that reduces the average input current several orders of magnitude when put in sleep mopde 0.2microA.
+The LTC2473 includes a proprietary input sampling scheme that reduces the average input current several orders of magnitude when put in sleep mopde 0.2microA."
+(Linear Technology)

 A dual channel board was designed with Eagle CAD and fabricated by [JLPCP](https://jlcpcb.com/).
 Parts were sourced from: